 Five lines of evidence suggest that social learning is mediated by the same core mechanisms of associative learning that allow humans and other animals to learn by direct interaction with the world.
-First, studies of birds and primates have shown that, across species [22,23] and across individuals within a species [24,25], asocial and social learning capabilities are positively correlated.
+First, studies of birds and primates have shown that, across species (22, 23) and across individuals within a species (24, 25), asocial and social learning capabilities are positively correlated.
 Animals that are good at social learning are also good at asocial learning.
-Second, even solitary animals-such as the common octopus and the red-footed tortoise [20]-are capable of social learning.
-Third, the 'anatomy' of social learning is very similar to the anatomy of asocial learning; different types of social learning map onto different types of asocial learning [26].
-For example, specialists in the study of social learning distinguish stimulus enhancement, in which the model's activity exposes the observer to a single stimulus, from observational conditioning, in which the model's activity exposes the observer to a relationship between two stimuli.
-This corresponds to the distinction used by experts on associative learning between single stimulus learning (including phenomena such as sensitization and habituation) and stimulus-stimulus learning or Pavlovian conditioning.
-Fourth, each type of social/ associative learning is found in diverse species.
-For observational conditioning occurs in example, humans and in damselfly larvae.
-Human studies indicate that participants can learn an aversion to a stimulus such as a blue square not only as a result of experiencing electric shocks in the presence of the blue square (asocial learning/Pavlovian conditioning), but also by observing a model wince, as if in pain, in the presence of the blue square (social learning/observational conditioning) [27].
-Similarly, damselfly larvae learn to avoid pike, one of their predators, through exposure to pike stimuli (chemical cues in water) in conjunction with injured damselflies [28].
+Second, even solitary animals - such as the common octopus and the red-footed tortoise (20) - are capable of social learning.
+Third, the 'anatomy' of social learning is very similar to the anatomy of asocial learning; different types of social learning map onto different types of asocial learning (26).
+For example, specialists in the study of social learning distinguish stimulus enhancement, in which the model's activity exposes the observer to a relationship between two stimuli.
+This corresponds to the distinction used by experts on associative learning between single stimulus learning (including phenomena such as sensitisation and habituation) and stimulus-stimulus learning or Pavlovian conditioning.
+Fourth, each type of social / associative learning is found in diverse species.
+For example, observational conditioning occurs in humans and in damselfly larvae.
+Human studies indicate that participants can learn an aversion to a stimulus such as a blue square not only as a result of experiencing electric shocks in the presence of the blue square (asocial learning / Pavlovian conditioning), but also by observing a model wince, as if in pain, in the presence of the blue square (social learning/observational conditioning) (27).
+Similarly, damselfly larvae learn to avoid pike, one of their predators, through exposure to pike stimuli (chemical cues in water) in conjunction with injured damselflies (28).
 Finally, each type of social learning bears the footprints of associative learning; it has operating characteristics known to be distinctive to associative learning.
-For example, observational conditioning shows blocking and overshadowing effects both when it is involved in the acquisition of dietary preferences by rats, and when it mediates fear learning in humans [27,29].
+For example, observational conditioning shows blocking and overshadowing effects both when it is involved in the acquisition of dietary preferences by rats, and when it mediates fear learning in humans (27, 29).

 These five lines of evidence suggest that, at the level of core psychological mechanisms, there is nothing 'special' about social learning.
 There is no need to ask whether the core mechanisms of social learning have been shaped by genetic or cultural evolution to promote the social transmission of information because there is no evidence that they have been adapted, by either means, to fulfil this function.
 However, this does not mean that there is nothing distinctive about social learning.
 In some cases, social learning is just learning that happens to be about events to which the individual has been exposed through social interaction.
-But in other cases there is evidence that input mechanisms-perceptual, attentional and motivational processes-have been adapted to make information from social sources especially salient or accessible.
-In principle, this kind of adaptive biasing of input mechanisms could occur phylogenetically, under the influence of gene-based selection, or ontogenetically, via learning mechanisms and through social interaction.
+But in other cases there is evidence that input mechanisms - perceptual, attentional and motivational processes - have been adapted to make information from social sources especially salient or accessible.
+In principle this kind of adaptive biasing of input mechanisms could occur phylogenetically, under the influence of gene-based selection, or ontogenetically, via learning mechanisms and through social interaction.

-(b) Input mechanisms
+Input mechanisms